Gary Gereffi: EIBA 2024 Distinguished Honorary Fellow Award

 Gereffi received the European International Business Academy's (EIBA) Distinguished Honorary Fellow Award in December 2024 at the organization's 50th Annual Conference in Espoo, Finland.
 Gereffi received the award at the Gala Dinner on December 14, 2024.
 EIBA recognized his contributions on global value chains, noting how his work informed both academic research and policy discussions on economic development, trade, and sustainability.
 He joined a prestigious list of previous awardees that included former Nokia CEO Jorma Ollila, Financial Times columnist Martin Wolf, and UCLA Professor Michael Storper.
-The award stressed Gereffi's influence in bridging theory with real-world challenges and reinforced the continued relevance of his contributions to international business research.

 Nearshoring in Mexico: a 2025 ECLAC study

 In 2025, the United Nations' Economic Commission for Latin America and the Caribbean (ECLAC) commissioned Gereffi to produce a report titled, "Nearshoring in Mexico: Diverse Options for Industrial Upgrading".
 The report analyzed the complexities and policy considerations associated with shifting segments of supply chains closer to the United States.
 The study focused on Mexico's experiences under previous industrial regimes, the implications of global value chains, and the country's position amid mounting U.S.–China tensions.
-Gereffi emphasized that successful nearshoring strategies in Mexico call for an active industrial policy to strengthen infrastructure, enhance technological capabilities, and ensure a skilled workforce, all of which could bolster the country's potential for higher-value economic activities.
+The report argued that nearshoring strategies in Mexico require active industrial policy to strengthen infrastructure and technological capabilities.